-So with that in mind, here’s a roundup of the best free exercise videos to keep you moving when you’re staying indoors and trying to save money.
+So with that in mind, here’s a roundup of the best free exercise videos to keep you moving when you’re trying to save money.

 The leading sports charity, Sport England, have a huge #JoinTheMovement campaign to encourage everyone – all ages and fitness abilities – to get moving while we’re at home.
 It covers everything from working out with the kids to general fitness tips.
 Yoga, strengthening, and mindfulness resources help balance mind and body.

 The aim of the campaign is to encourage everyone to get moving.
 So, unlike most other fitness videos, there are options for pregnant women, older people, and those with disabilities or long-term health conditions that require adapted workouts.
 View the resources here.

 Joe Wicks (AKA The Body Coach) is a well-known British fitness instructor and author of healthy cookery books.
 He focuses on splitting up your diet and exercise goals into manageable chunks.
 For example, in 2020, he launched a 7 Days of Sweat Challenge.
 These are 20-minute sessions over the course of a week designed to get you moving.

 It’s always important to stretch before and after a workout.
 You can search ‘Body Coach stretching‘ on YouTube to find warm-up and wind-down stretches.

 Why not get the family involved?
 There are loads of other great sections on his YouTube channel, including Kids Workouts to Do At Home.

 If you’re interested in his books, you can get popular titles like Lean in 15 and Joe’s 30 Minute Meals on Kindle, so you don’t even have to leave the house to start learning how to eat more healthily!
 Have a ponder in charity shops for these books too, and save yourself even more money.